zombre98/dems-zia-api/README.md

 | **middle** | Mostly for processing modules (e.g. PHP module). |
 | **last** | Called after processing (e.g. Logging module). |

-**If multiple functions hook to the same moment they will be called in the order the modules were loaded.**
+**If you wan't to hook multiple modules to the same hook you can choose the execution order by giving an index to the function.**
+**The index will be used to sort the Stage Object map.**

 ---

 # How It Works (in practice)

 1. A request is received
 2. The server calls the "connection" stage.
 3. It calls the functions hooked by the modules to the "connection" stage:
  * First hooks are called,